Fomtriok/sessionExpiration.js/README.md

 # sessionExpiration.js
 A lightweight session expiration tool in pure JS without any dependencies.

-It works across all tabs in the browser.
-The user won't be logged out as long as at least some tab is being regularly used.
+It works across all tabs in the browser (that are part of your domain), that you call this function from.
+The user won't be logged out as long as at least some (of those) tabs is being regularly used.

 ### How to use: